 “I’ve seen other horses with the same thing,” Mickey Taylor said, “and they died within 24 hours.
 But he had the heart and the fight.”

 Slew would need every ounce of heart and fight to battle other maladies that plagued him later in life.
 While at Three Chimneys Farm, he suffered from a severe back problem that required two surgeries and also suffered from arthritis.
 He eventually was moved to the quieter environment of Hill ‘N’ Dale Farm.
-Even as his condition began to deteriorate he never stopped fighting.
+Even as his condition began to deteriorate and he had problems keeping his balance, he never stopped fighting.
 But his youthful spirit finally lost out to the reality of old age.

 And so, as Seattle Slew lay in his stall on the anniversary of his Kentucky Derby victory, it was Derby Day 1977 once again.
 The crowd was cheering.
 He was bulling his way through horses and running free.
 The finish line was getting closer.
 There was no turning back.
 It was the perfect time to say farewell.
 It was a good day to die.